Skip to main content

 • Installation source: /var/lib/libvirt/images/aro-pcdn-client-latest.iso.

-• Storage: Select the pool created in the previous step.
+• Storage: Select the Storage Pool created in the previous step.

-• Volume: Select the volume created in the previous step within the pool.
+• Volume: Select the System Disk Volume created in the previous step within the pool.

 • Memory: Set to 80% of the available memory capacity.